elpop/ga_cli/README.md

         OpenEnchilada  972144
     ```

     The ga_cli program shows in color green the values you can use.
-When only left 5 seconds for Code change, shows in colo red de value.
+When only left 5 seconds for Code change, shows the value in color red.
 The values changes each 30 seconds.

     Is important to make your computer time correct.
 The TOTP (Time-Based One Time Password) algorithm used in Google Authenticator need a correct time-date. use a NTP (Network Time Protocol) service to do it.